Creating a glossy thermometer chart

 Cell C19 contains a formula that calculates the percent of the Goal:

 As you enter new data in column C, the formulas display the current results.

-Choose Clustered Column.
+Choose Clustered Column:

-Set the Gap width to 0.
+For this example, set the Gap Width to 0.

 You can also hide the zero point in the axis (see How to hide points on the chart axis) and the axis line.

 6. On the Insert tab, in the Illustrations group, select Shapes: